 Oh and by the way, according to local myth, if you tune your radio into certain frequencies at certain places on the island, you’ll hear ghostly messages and see strange lights.
 Alex and her friends decide to investigate, and – who would have thought – Something Bad Happens™.

 Yes, this sounds like the start of a clichéd thriller, but thankfully, Oxenfree manages to stay away from that.
-The teens aren’t delegated to simple murder-fodder; compared to most video game characters, they’re well developed and believable with complicated inner lives.
+The teens aren’t relegated to simple murder-fodder; compared to most video game characters, they’re well developed and believable with complicated inner lives.
 Oxenfree is, on the surface, a kind of ghost story with some hints of a coming-of-age theme.
-But there’s no Dead Space–like jump scares, nor an exhausting “psychological thriller” atmosphere.
+But there’s no Dead Space-like jump scares, nor an exhausting “psychological thriller” atmosphere.
 At its core, it’s a conversation-focused game that (like most good horror) just uses the creepy narrative as an excuse to navigate the complicated dynamics and relationships between the characters.

 Excellent conversation system